Markov semigroups with hypocoercive-type generator in Infinite Dimensions: Ergodicity and Smoothing: Ergodic properties of the infinite dimensional semigroup

-with some $m\in(0,\infty)$ independent of a smooth cylinder function $f$ and some constant $C$ dependent on $\Lambda(f)$. \end{theorem} For the full gradient bound estimate see e.g. \cite{MVII}.
-The ergodicity statement follows via similar strategy as in \cite{DKZ2011}.
-We consider the lexicographic order on the lattice introduced in the proof of Theorem \ref{existencethm} and an interpolating sequence of points With this interpolation we consider the following telescopic expansion
+with some $m\in(0,\infty)$ independent of $f$ and some constant $C$ dependent on $\Lambda(f)$ and $\omega,\omega'\in\bar\Omega_\delta$. \end{theorem} For the full gradient bound estimate see \cite{DKZ2011} (Lemma 3.1 and Remark 3.2).
+The ergodicity statement follows via a similar strategy as in \cite{DKZ2011}.
+We consider the lexicographic order on the lattice introduced in the proof of Theorem \ref{existencethm} and an interpolating sequence of points in $(\R^m)^{\ZZ^d}$, $\{\omega^{(j)}\}$, where each point of the sequence is defined as follows: